Entrepreneurial Activities

 F-1 Curricular Practical Training (CPT)

-Curricular Practical Training is type of work authorization that can be authorized if the work is s "an integral part of an established curriculum" and "directly related to the student's major area of study."
+Curricular Practical Training is a type of work authorization that can be authorized if the work is "an integral part of an established curriculum" and "directly related to the student's major area of study."
 CPT is defined as "alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school."
 To be eligible for CPT, you would need to be provided with training through an employer, and you must meet your Harvard school or college’s academic requirements for CPT authorization.
 In most situations, working for yourself or on your start-up without some other kind of corresponding academic enrollment would not be possible for CPT.
 For additional information, please consult your HIO Advisor.

 F-1 Optional Practical Training (OPT)